 Therefore it may be possible for your name and address to be identified through a search on internet browsers and search functions such as Google and Yahoo.

-In exceptional circumstances we will consider keeping your name and/ or address confidential e.g. if a person is officially recorded as being the subject of harassment.
-If you feel your comment should be kept confidential please write a letter setting out your reasons and marked confidential to the Head of Planning who will make a judgement and advise you whether or not submission of a comment without the required personal details is possible.
+In exceptional circumstances we will consider keeping your name and/ or address confidential (for example if a person is officially recorded as being the subject of harassment).
+If you feel your comment should be kept confidential please write a letter setting out your reasons and marked confidential to the Head of Planning who will make a judgement and advise you whether submission of a comment without the required personal details is possible.

 What happens when you comment on an application?